-The price of a main course followed by pudding or fruit is $\pounds 2.50$.
+The price of a main course is £2.50; pasta, sandwiches, baguettes, desserts and fruit are also available.
 Students do not need to bring money to school - parents transfer money into their child's account using 'Parent Pay'.
-Students are expected to eat in the main hall and are not allowed to eat in classrooms or corridors.
+Students are expected to eat in the main hall and are not normally allowed to eat in classrooms or corridors.